ccjmne/blog/content/posts/going-horizontal.md

 148  149  150
 ```

-   Avoiding the `-x` flag yields grids that are generally more evenly packed,
+   Avoiding the <abbr font="mono" title="-x">--fillrows</abbr> flag yields
-provided that your display is wide enough to accommodate more of your items as
+grids that are generally more evenly packed, provided that your display is wide
-you'd need rows to contain them all.
-Either case will use exactly as many rows
+enough to accommodate more of your items as you'd need rows to contain them all.
-as necessary.
+Either case will use exactly as many rows as necessary.

 ### The tabular data